Skip to content

 A few names that come back across the decade: Effects Band, All Star Band, Cross Vibes Band, Ignition Band, Explosive Band, Legacy Band.
 These formations leave fewer public traces than Triple Kay — not because they didn't exist, but because their trajectory is less exposed.
 Several have their own history, their own signatures, and some take part in collective hits known mostly by their choruses rather than by their precise authors.

-Two tracks come up often in the era's public conversations, without stabilized attribution: 767 and I Love Buy.
-The credits associated with these tracks point to Daddy Peter, Clint, Chad / Trump Dada, Marline / Mareline.
+Two singles come up often in the era's public conversations, without stabilized attribution: 767 and I Love Buy.
+The credits associated with these singles point to Daddy Peter, Clint, Chad / Trump Dada, Marline / Mareline.
 These names are not in Triple Kay.
 The nuance matters: 2000s Bouyon does not have a single producer or a single band.
 It has a scene with hits in circulation, and Triple Kay holds a dominant place in it without monopolizing it.

 Beside the rival bands, you find secondary producers and voices who are not formal Triple Kay members but contribute to the era's sound — Mario Pass, Savian, Tasha / Stasha, Shirley.
 They too make 2000s Bouyon, and their work feeds the standard Triple Kay imposes.